Coping With Bullying in Schools

 • Changes in sleep and eating patterns

-• Loss of interest in favored activities
+• Loss of interest in previously enjoyed activities

 • Lower grades

 Problem-focused coping is the use of strategies meant to address the problem directly.
 It involves a process that begins with thinking about the issue, determining potential solutions on how to respond, and, if appropriate, implementing the chosen solution.
-It can be easier to make an informed decision about what action to take by assessing the situation.
+It may be easier to make an informed decision about what action to take by assessing the situation.

 • Informing a teacher or trusted adult